Capillary levelling of thin liquid films of power-law rheology: Weakly singular nature and levelling solutions

 We start with solutions that are periodic in $x$.
 In the Newtonian case ($n=1$) this is equivalent to computing the linear stability of the uniform solution.
 For a given wavenumber $k$ (so that the period is $2\pi/k$) we have

 where the amplitude $\bar A$ is arbitrary (equivalent to time-translational invariance).
 For $n\neq 1$, the near-level behaviour is essentially nonlinear, and linear stability approaches are not appropriate.
-Instead, we assume a solution of \eqref{eq:thinFilmNearLevel} more generally in which the time and space dependence may be separated, or, equivalently, a similarity solution in which the spatial scale remains fixed.
-The appropriate ansatz depends on whether the fluid is shear thinning or thickening:
+Instead, we assume a solution of \eqref{eq:thinFilmNearLevel} more generally in which the time and space dependence may be separated, or, equivalently, a similarity solution in which the horizontal spatial scale remains fixed.
+The appropriate ansatz depends on whether the fluid is shear-thinning or thickening:

 where $\bar H(x)$ is a periodic, but as yet undetermined, function (the $n$-dependent constant is included to simplify the problem for $\bar H$).
-The above ansatz represents infinite-time but algebraic decay for the shear thinning ($n < 1$) case, and finite-time (at $T=0$) levelling for the shear thickening $n > 1$ case; of course, the solutions are invariant to translations in time, and the finite levelling time will depend on the initial amplitude.
+The above ansatz represents infinite-time but algebraic decay as $T\to\infty$ for the shear-thinning ($n < 1$) case, and finite-time (at $T\to 0^-$) levelling for the shear-thickening $n > 1$ case.
+As written \eqref{eq:periodicAnsatz} is valid for $T>0$ and $T<0$ for $n<1$ and $n>1$, respectively; however, the solutions are of course invariant to translations in time, and in particular the finite levelling time will depend on the initial amplitude.

 Under the ansatz \eqref{eq:periodicAnsatz}, $\bar H$ satisfies the ordinary differential equation